neocompounder/cneo-contract/README.md

 `NEO` is a native asset on the Neo blockchain that allows holders to claim GAS rewards in exchange for participating in Neo Governance through voting.

-`bNEO` is a token that encapsulates the voting process and allows holders to maximize their voting rewards without worrying about periodically casting a vote for a different candidate.
+`bNEO` (BurgerNeo) is a token that encapsulates the voting process and allows holders to maximize their voting rewards without worrying about periodically casting a vote for a different candidate.
 `1.00000000 bNEO` can be exchanged for `1 NEO` at any time.

-NeoCompounder introduces a new token `cNEO` that takes the `GAS` rewards from voting and compounds it into more underlying `bNEO`, with the end result being that each `cNEO` token becomes worth more and more `bNEO` over time.
+NeoCompounder introduces a new token `cNEO` (CompoundingNeo) that takes the `GAS` rewards from voting and compounds it into more underlying `bNEO`, with the end result being that each `cNEO` token becomes worth more and more `bNEO` over time.
 Users can mint new `cNEO` at any time by depositing `NEO` or `bNEO` in the `cNEO` contract and minting the equivalent value of `cNEO` tokens.
-They can later burn their `cNEO` tokens to redeem the underlying `NEO` or `bNEO`, which will be a greater quantity due to the `GAS` compounding.
+They can later burn their `cNEO` tokens to redeem the underlying `bNEO`, which will be a greater quantity due to the `GAS` compounding.

 ---